This is Part One of a three-part article series designed to help you understand the website planning process.

-Running a website is going to to add a ton of additional things you will need to manage.
+Running a website is going to to add a ton of extra things you will need to manage.

-Your website planning process is an integral aspect of your business marketing planning process.
-It’s important, therefore, that you continue to refer to your business marketing plan to make sure that you have the resources and capabilities available to implement any strategies you set to help you achieve your goals.
+Your website planning process is a subset of your business marketing planning process.
+It’s important, therefore, that you continue to refer back to your marketing plan to make sure that you will have the resources and capabilities available to implement the strategies that will help you achieve your goals.

 So, with this in mind, do the following right now:

-After selecting at least 1-3 goals and written these on your worksheet, return to “Goal 1” and ask yourself this question: “how am I going to measure this goal?”
+Once you have listed at least 1-3 goals and written these down on your flowchart, go back to “Goal 1” and ask yourself this question: “how am I going to measure this goal?”

-In other words, how are you going to quantify and review your results?
-How will you know if your web site is helping you achieve your goals?
+In other words, what objective criteria are you going to use to assess your site’s performance?
+How will you know if your site is on track to help you achieve your business objectives?

-For example, your web site’s objective could be to help you get a specific number of leads every week using your site’s contact form, or getting “X” new opt-in subscribers per quarter, etc …
+For example, your site’s goal could be getting a specific target amount of leads each week via your site’s contact form, or signing up “X” amount of subscribers per quarter, etc …

 Also, think about the resources and costs associated with managing the process of measuring your goals.
 If you need to, revise your business plan to accommodate your findings.